jspm/jspm.org/pages/jspm-4.0-release.md

 The semantics of `jspm build` follow from the same standards-based runtime semantics.

-What makes this possible is clearly defining the application entry points, which we enforce from the start with `jspm install`, so that the package optimization is fully well defined without having to set the build entry points.
+What makes this possible is that by clearly defining the application entry points, enforced from the start with `jspm install`, the package optimization is also fully well defined without having to set any extra build entry points or configurations.

 This is very much the same thing as what the JSPM.IO CDN already does today for npm packages, but now available locally.